teacheredu-euniwell/oer-diversity-inclusion/README.md

 People are diverse in personality.
 Being a sensitive teacher, it is important to know about general personality structures.
 According to the characteristics, you could be similar to some students while different to the others.

-Two models discribe the universal personality structures, the Big-5 and the HEXACO Model.
+Two models, the Big-5 and the HEXACO model, describe the universal personality structures.

 Big-5 Model
 ---